Catherine Moore

 Website.Models.ViewModels.Components.General.Banners.BannerComponentVm

 Our people and planet face serious challenges from the developing climate crisis, natural disasters and rising inequality.
 No corner of earth is immune from the consequences.
-But we are far from powerless in the face of these global threats - this is a race we can win.
+But we are far from powerless in the face of these global threats.

-Fortunately, there is a growing global momentum towards sustainability, and we’ve seen this positive change supported at COP26 and by the UN Sustainable Development Goals (SDGs), which provide guidance for countries, companies, investors and philanthropists to align their activities towards sustainability and protecting the environment for the next generation.
+Fortunately, there is a growing global momentum towards sustainability.
+We've seen this positive change supported at COP29 and by the UN Sustainable Development Goals (SDGs).
+These initiatives provide guidance for countries, companies, investors and philanthropists to align their activities towards sustainability and protecting the environment for the next generation.

-Another driving force has been the pandemic, said private wealth expert Catherine Moore, a partner from leading offshore firm Ogier: “The Covid-19 pandemic has led many to consider their own mortality and their legacies, with many clients and their families contemplating their family's genuine needs when weighed against the needs of society and the world we live in.
-As some may ask, why have wealth in a world we do not want to spend it in?”
+Since the Covid-19 pandemic, we have been seeing more and more clients considering their own mortality and their legacies, with many clients and their families contemplating their family's genuine needs when weighed against the needs of society and the world we live in.
+As some may ask: "Why have wealth in a world we do not want to live in?"

 Private wealth plays an increasingly important role in supporting the global movement to align the financial system with sustainable development and environmental, social and governance (ESG) considerations, all of which are key to achieving the desired positive impact on the planet and the UN SDGs.

-How high-net-worth families can most effectively make a difference is now a common question facing private wealth advisers and wealth managers, and as clients are increasingly looking to align their investments with their values, and improve the application of private wealth in driving meaningful change, they’re also seeking the specialist advice of ESG and sustainable investment professionals.
+How high net worth families can most effectively make a difference is now a common question facing private wealth advisers as well as trustee and other wealth managers.
+Clients are increasingly looking to align their investments with their values and improve the application of private wealth in driving meaningful change.

-“Clients and, increasingly, family offices are now seeing the need for professional and sophisticated advice surrounding the structuring of philanthropic and impact focused ventures as they desire to correlate new wealth generation with positive impact.
-It’s a trend reflected in the growth of impact investing and the key performance indicators for its assessment.
-However, structures with a particular focus on impact and ESG investing are often of a bespoke design with significant underlying value and it is fundamental that specialist advice is sought, including legal advice.”
+Families, trustees and, increasingly, family offices are now seeing the need for professional and sophisticated advice surrounding the structuring of philanthropic and impact focused ventures as they wish to correlate new wealth generation with positive impact.
+It's a trend reflected in the growth of impact investing and the key performance indicators for its assessment.
+However, structures with a particular focus on impact and ESG investing are often of a bespoke design with significant underlying value, and it is fundamental that specialist advice is sought, including legal advice.

-According to Leonie, in a low-interest, low-yield world, this has accelerated a widening of the family-office investment universe beyond traditional asset classes into such areas as private equity, venture capital, ESG investments and even cryptocurrency.
-As investments grow more intricate and high-net-worth families become increasingly globalised, expertise is in greater demand.
+These trends are reflected in what we see as an acceleration of a widening of the family-office investment universe beyond traditional asset classes into such areas as private equity, venture capital, ESG investments and even cryptocurrency.
+As investments grow more intricate and high net worth families become increasingly globalised, expertise is in greater demand.

 For example, impact investing has become a powerful mechanism for family offices.
 According to recent data, a quarter of family offices are engaged in impact investing and over a third expect to increase their impact allocation in the next five years.